evanthebouncy/dota_hero_semantic_embedding/README.md

 The resulted embedding can be used for various fun stuff like similarity, or plotted in 2D if we first reduce the dimension with tsne.

+Incidentally, these are the top 4 similar hero to rhasta:

+    (0.0, u'Shadow Shaman')
+    (0.32796648, u'Keeper of the Light')
+    (0.46663746, u'Rubick')
+    (0.47017339, u'Dark Willow')
+    (0.48853499, u'Lion')
+    (0.50325406, u'Jakiro')

+As you can see, Lion is not exactly the same, but it seems to be a group of supports.

+We can also look at what are the similar hero to axe:

+    (0.0, u'Axe')
+    (0.3325673, u'Lycan')
+    (0.36000824, u'Centaur Warrunner')
+    (0.39020795, u'Lich')
+    (0.39779869, u'Beastmaster')
+    (0.40312102, u'Venomancer')
+    (0.40369415, u'Riki')
+    (0.4046663, u'Tusk')
+    (0.41234338, u'Slardar')
+    (0.41594386, u'Undying')

+So perhapse a smattering of offlane heros and jungle heros.

+You can modify the file query\_embeddings.py for these kind of similarities, you do not need any tensorflow as the embeddings are stored already in hero\_embeddings.p

+## Some files and what they do if you want to mess with the code

-## scrape_games.py
+### scrape_games.py
-scrape opendota api for radiant/dire draft and winning team, only the drafts are used, the winning / losing are ignored
+scrape opendota api for radiant/dire draft and winning team.
+For this project, only the drafts are used, the winning / losing are ignored

-## scrape_hero.py
+### scrape_hero.py
 scrape the opendota api for hero indexes

-## data.py
+### data.py
 sample a random team draft and produce the following input-output pairs

 1-hot encoded single hero to a bag-of-word (multi-hot) encoded teammate drafts

-## model.py
+### model.py
 the neural network model as described, see code for more detail, I assume if you're looking at this you know what you're doing.
 The tricky part is the index-by-index xentropy loss function where some tensorflow hackery happens, the rest is simple enough.

-## script_train.py
+### script_train.py
-trains the model, stores the ckpt files under the models/ directory, which doesn't exist in the repo cuz I didn't want to add the actual models to git
+trains the model, stores the ckpt files under the models/ directory, which doesn't exist in the repo cuz I didn't want to add the actual models to github, it's fairly large

-## get_embedding.py
+### get_embedding.py
 save the embedding into a pickle file

-## query_embedding.py
+### query_embedding.py
-Play with this file for different embedding tasks such as finding which heros are similar to another, also give the 2d t-sne representatino for visualization
+Play with this file for different embedding tasks such as finding which heros are similar to another, also give the 2d t-sne representatino for visualization.
+This is the most useful file to look at first.

+### hero_embeddings.p
+The stored pickle file for trained hero embeddings.
+You can use it as is, does not require tensorflow as it is already trained and stored here.

-## drawings/
+### drawings/
 Some simple drawing on a html5 canvas.
 Change the file data\_vis.js to draw different pictures.
 There are some junk files in this directory I'm too lazy to clean up.

 ## Related Work